Uncia-SaaS/.github/README.md

 **Definition of a Template**

 Templates in Uncia are akin to application documents and follow similar principles, including versioning up to the approved status (the last three review steps are excluded).
-To be utilized in a application document, a template must be manually approved by a Reviewer or the Organization Owner.
+To be utilized in an application document, a template must be manually approved by a Reviewer or the Organization Owner.
 There are no content restrictions on templates.